 As clinician he is regularly invited all over the world.
 From 1998 - 2011 Mr. Hauswirth has been head of the wind band conducting course at the Bundes-Academy in Trossingen, Germany and from 2000 - 2009 he taught at the Istituto Superiore Europeo Bandistico (I.S.E.B.) in Trento, Italy.
 2020 he was Guest Clinician at the Sibelius Academy Helsinki, Finland.

 From 1993 – 2000, Mr. Hauswirth was the Artistic Director for the International Festival for Contemporary Music in Uster, Switzerland.
 He was President of the World Association for Symphonic Bands and Ensembles (WASBE) from 1997 - 2001.
-From 1980 - 2017 he was the conductor of the Zug Wind Orchestra in Switzerland.
-He is currently the Artistic Director and conductor of the Baden-Württemberg Youth Wind Ensemble, Germany.
+From 1980 - 2017 he was the conductor of the Zug Wind Orchestra in Switzerland and from 1991 - 2020 he was the Artistic Director and conductor of the Baden-Württemberg Youth Wind Ensemble, Germany.